faradayio/numbers/_posts/2011-12-06-three-big-trends-in-employee-sustainability-engagement.markdown

 categories: science
 ---

 Two years ago we reported the results of our first survey on employee sustainability engagement, to a surprising amount of interest from non-profits, businesses, and governments.
 Today we’re releasing our second biennial [survey results](http://attachments.brighterplanet.com/press_items/local_copies/105/original/employee_engagement_2011.pdf?1322867541) on the subject, updating the picture of engagement initiatives, digging deeper into best practices for effective programs, and analyzing trends in this fast-evolving space.
-More on our findings after the jump.

 <!-- more start -->